U.S. sanctions nine people, one entity tied to Iran's top leader

 U.S. sanctions block any U.S.-controlled property or interests held by those targeted, and prohibit anyone or any entities in the United States from dealing with those sanctioned.

+The Iranian mission to the United Nations did not immediately respond to a request for comment.

-Reporting by Makini Brice; Editing by Lisa Lambert and David Gregorio
+Reporting by Ginger Gibson and Makini Brice; Editing by Lisa Lambert and Marguerita Choy